eu4iaKjK/panzerstorm/README.md

 # panzerstorm
-Basic implementation of popular game 1990 TANKS in console.
-U need to use ANY Unix terminal to test
+Basic implementation of popular game 1990 TANKS in console. (using ncurses) U need to use ANY Unix terminal to test

 just type ./a.out for start